Noise dissipation mechanisms of an acoustic liner under grazing flow: Effect of the acoustic source frequency, propagation direction and interference between adjacent orifices

-In contrast, viscous dissipation exhibits a consistently larger contribution in the \(x^-\) case, in agreement with the observed thickening of the boundary layer along the orifice walls.
-The viscous contribution increases markedly during the inflow phase, where the dissipation pattern becomes more irregular than in the \(x^+\) case.
-This behaviour might indicate that the turbulent structures entering the orifice originate from the interaction between the two counter-oriented shear layers, one produced by the acoustic wave and the other by the grazing flow.
-During the outflow phase, the higher exit velocity enhances viscous dissipation near the downstream lip.
-This enhancement can be attributed to the reduction of the shear region above the orifice: with less obstruction from the grazing flow, the outflow jet develops more freely and interacts more strongly with the orifice walls.
-As a result, the total viscous dissipation becomes higher than in the \(x^+\) case.
+Viscous dissipation shows a slightly larger contribution in the $x^-$ case, consistent with the observed thickening of the near-wall region inside the orifice.
+The increase is more evident during the inflow phase, where the dissipation pattern becomes more irregular.
+During the outflow phase, the higher exit velocity in the $x^-$ configuration leads to a modest increase in near-wall viscous dissipation near the downstream lip.
+This can be seen in \fref{fig:EEi_x+x-_orifices} where a modest enhancement of the viscous dissipation is noticeable with respect to the $x^+$ case.

-These observations underline that modifying the shear layer, whether by reversing the acoustic wave direction or by altering the impinging velocity profile, leads to significant changes in the dissipation mechanisms.
-This suggests that, in more realistic liners composed of multiple cavities, the streamwise development of the grazing boundary layer and its interaction with successive orifices could play a crucial role in affecting the local dissipation characteristics.
+Overall, reversing the acoustic propagation direction produces only minor modifications of the shear-layer structure and dissipation contributions under otherwise identical boundary-layer and SPL conditions.
+This is further confirmed by the total normalized energy dissipated per unit time, reported in \fref{fig:EEi_x+x-_orifices}, which remains nearly identical for both $x^+$ and $x^-$ configurations.
+This supports the view that, for the present configuration, liner dissipation is primarily governed by the impinging boundary-layer properties and acoustic amplitude rather than by propagation direction.
+Differences in educed impedance when reversing the acoustic propagation direction, reported in some experimental and numerical studies (e.g.\ \cite{Tam2014, Auregan2004}) may therefore be influenced by modelling assumptions or streamwise flow-condition variations rather than by a change in flow topology dictated by the acoustic propagation direction \citep{paduano2025impact}.